 Epsilon

 Epsilon (or epsi) is a powerful, lightweight, and easy-to-use package manager for AxOS.
-It is designed to be simple to use, and to provide an easy way to install, update, and remove packages on your system.
+It is designed to be simple to use, and to provide an easy way to install, update, manage, and remove packages on your system.

 Epsilon fetches packages from the pacman repositories and the AUR, and can install packages from both sources.
-It also provides a simple way to manage your system’s packages, and to keep your system up-to-date.
+It also provides a simple way to manage your system’s packages, services, and keep your system up-to-date.

-Epsilon comes pre-installed on AxOS, so you don’t need to install it separately.
+Section titled “Installation”Epsilon comes pre-installed on AxOS, so you don’t need to install it separately.
 You can start using it right away.

 Epsilon is a command-line tool, and can be used from the terminal.
 Here are the commands that you can use with Epsilon: